zencrepes/docs/docs/introduction.md

 When running ZenCrepes, the tool fetches requested dataset from configured sources (a source can be a repository, a jira project, a circleci token), and either loads the full dataset or the recently updated nodes (depending of the source API's capabilities).
 Zindexer also aims at playing nicely with any rate limit practices in place.

 Zindexer dumps the data it fetched into Elasticsearch, and you could dive right into the data from Kibana without running zui & zapi.
 ZenCrepes presentation layer (zui & zapi) provides an opinionated user experience tailored to a limited number of datasets, while Kibana would support many more data models.

+## Not a ticketing management system

+ZenCrepes is not a ticketing management system (and will never be), it's a set of tools aimed at providing an (opinionated but factual) analytics view over a large number of data elements commonly used by Agile teams.

 ## Reach-out